-- 16.2.
-These must comply with the following: - 16.2.1.
+16.2.1.
 Penalties for both early or late arrival must be imposed at all controls.
 These penalties must be at least as great for early arrival as late arrival.

-- 16.2.2.
-Other than for Regularity Sections and Special Tests they must not have any section timed to less than one minute. - 16.2.3.
+16.2.2.
+Other than for Regularity Sections and Special Tests they must not have any section timed to less than one minute.

+16.2.3.
 Subject to compliance with the above, Economy, Navigational or Vintage Rallies will be required to carry out Public Relations work in accordance with 3.